Bitterness describes prolonged anger and resentment toward people or entities that you believe have wronged you.

 Work on accepting the people you care about for who they are.
 Focus on their positive qualities rather than dwelling on how they have let you down.

-Step 13.
-Stretch Yourself
+13. Stretch Beyond Comfort

-Bitterness develops when life feels hopeless and you feel helpless.
+Bitterness develops when life feels hopeless, and you feel helpless.
 If you think you don’t have any power in your life, or you’ve trained yourself to think you are incapable, test your assumptions.

 Push yourself just a little bit harder.
 Do something uncomfortable.
 Stop assuming you can’t do something and give it a try.
 You are stronger and more capable than you think you are.